coderefinery/manuals/instructor-computer.md

 learner's screen, so that they are not distracted with your different configuration or appearance.

+**You don't want a complex setup to distract from teaching.
+Boring is better.
+Set this up before the test session to get feedback.**

 ## Simple or fancy screen?

-As a teacher of tech, you also
-*need to make sure that your screen supports the learning process*: you have conflicting goals of:
+As a teacher of tech, you also *need to make sure that your screen supports the learning process*: you have conflicting goals of:

 * Making your screen look simple, to not distract from what you are trying to teach, and